step ssh revoke

 name to use.

-key=value pair with template data variables to send to the CA. Use the --set flag multiple times to add multiple variables.
+key=value pair with template data variables.
+Use the --set flag multiple times to add multiple variables.

 chain) in PEM format to store in the 'sshpop' header of a JWT.